Pupil Data

 * Characteristics (such as ethnicity, language, nationality, country of birth and free school meal eligibility)

-* Attendance information (such as sessions attended, number of absences and absence reasons)
+* Attendance (such as sessions attended, number of absences, absence reasons and any previous schools attended)

 * Personal information about a pupil’s parents and/or other relatives (such as name, contact details, relationship to child)

-We collect and use general pupil information under GDPR article 6 under the following legal bases;
+We collect and use general pupil information in line with the UK GDPR under the following legal bases;

 - We have a legal obligation to do so